MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 ## PEP8 compliance

-Surprisingly, generated code/completion code isn't PEP8 'out of the box'.
-It will happily give you code that's way over 79 characters long for example.
-It sometimes takes multiple times to get code to be PEP8 compliant.
-I had set a rule for PEP8 compliance, but it still did it.
+Surprisingly, generated code/completion code isn't PEP8 'out of the box', for example, it will happily give you code that's way over 79 characters.
+Even asking the AI to make the code PEP8 compliant sometimes takes multiple attempts.
+I had set a rule for PEP8 compliance, but it still did didn't comply.

 ## Documentation